Friday Morning Lights: Elizabethtown High School

 E-town just started an E-sports club.
 The team competes against other Lancaster-Lebanon League schools in online gaming.
 This goes hand in hand with some of the school’s computer programming classes.

-Last year Elizabethtown’s High School musical was nominated for and won a few Apollo awards.
-The school would like to honor the theater club’s accomplishments.
+Last year Elizabethtown’s High School musical was nominated for and won multiple Apollo awards.
+The school would like to honor the theatre club’s accomplishments.

 Elizabethtown High School mini-thon has raised hundreds of thousands of dollars over the past several years for the 4 Diamonds Fund.
 The 4 Diamonds Fund was created by the Family of Christopher Millard, who was an Elizabethtown student in 1973 so the mini-thon has a special connection to the E-town community.
 For more information about the mini-thon check out their Facebook Page: